shubhahegde2002/LC50-toxicity-predictor-app-Using-Machine-Learning-and-QSAR-Modeling/README.md

 Setting up a Flask Web Application

-Front-End Development of Website using HTML and CSS
+Front-End Development of Website using HTML and CSS, Jinja for Templating Engine

 Model Deployment Using Heroku.